assad2008/tokyo-python/trunk/tokyo-python/doc_src/source/IDB.rst

 .. data:: IDBTDEFLATE

-    Each record is compressed with Deflate encoding.
+    Each page is compressed with Deflate encoding.

 .. data:: IDBTBZIP

-    Each record is compressed with BZIP2 encoding.
+    Each page is compressed with BZIP2 encoding.

 .. data:: IDBTTCBS

-    Each record is compressed with TCBS encoding.
+    Each page is compressed with TCBS encoding.

 .. _idb_search_modes: